mvmd-org/mvmd-site/docs/fundamentals/reference-vs-embedding.md

 sidebar_position: 6
 ---

-# URIs vs Embedding
+# Reference vs Embedding

 When working with metadata for metaverse assets, there are two primary approaches to handling content: referencing external files via URIs and embedding data directly in the metadata.
 This guide explains the fundamental differences and use cases for each approach.

-## When to Use Each
+## When to Use Each Approach

-### Use URLs When:
+### Use References (URLs) When:
-- Content is large
+- Content is large (3D models, textures, etc.)
-- Content needs to be cached
+- Content needs to be cached independently
-- Content is shared across assets
+- Content is shared across multiple assets
-- Content updates independently
+- Content updates independently of metadata
 - Progressive loading is needed
+- Bandwidth optimization is important

 ### Use Embedding When:
-- Data is small
+- Data is small (simple properties, transforms, etc.)
-- Data is specific to the asset
+- Data is specific to the asset and not reused
-- Quick access is required
+- Quick access without additional requests is required
 - Offline support is needed
 - Data consistency is critical

-## Basic Concepts
+## Reference Approaches

-### URL References
-URLs point to external files that contain the actual content.
-This is the simplest approach:
+References use URLs to point to external files that contain the actual content.
+Here are the main ways to reference external resources:

+### Direct URL Reference

+The simplest approach uses a direct URL string:

 ```json
 {